siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   .. note:: 'get_explicit_kpoints_path' make use of "SeeK-path".
      Please cite the `HPKOT paper`_ if you use this tool.

-     Warning: as explained in the `aiida documentation`_, SeekPath might modify the structure to follow particular conventions and the generated kpoints might only
+  .. warning:: as explained in the `aiida documentation`_, SeekPath
+     might modify the structure to follow particular conventions and the generated kpoints might only
      apply on the internally generated 'primitive_structure' and not